Last updated at 13:34, 24 Jun 2017 Uploaded at 17:17, 16 May 2017

 2. You can use specially designed containers to move your caps.
 These can either be found whilst exploring (by activating Bobby Pin Boxes or Caps Stashes) or can be crafted at any Chem Station under the Cap Storage category.
 They can also be scrapped at the Chem Station if you make too many.

 3. The containers come in two sizes.
-The Aluminum Tin will hold 250 caps, and becomes a Caps Stash (250) when filled.
-The Bottlecap Tin is much bigger and will hold 1000 caps.
-The Bottlecap Tin becomes a Caps Stash (1000) when filled.
+Coin Boxes hold exactly 250 caps, and becomes Caps Stash (250) when filled.
+Bottlecap Tins are much bigger and hold exactly 1000 caps.
+Bottlecap Tins become Caps Stash (1000) when filled.

 4. To use the containers, activate them the same way you would a chem.
 They can be found under the Aid tab of your Pip-Boy menu.
 If you have enough caps, they will be transferred into the container, which will change to a full version.
 To get your caps back, just activate the full container and the process is reversed.
 This will allow you to store caps whenever and wherever you like.

-5. To move caps directly between settlements, you can use a new item called a Transfer Note.
-This can also be created at a Chem Station, and costs 1050 caps (you will need Local Leader rank 2).
+5. To move caps directly between settlements, you can use new items called Transfer Notes.
+These can also be created at a Chem Station, and cost either 1050 or 5100 caps (you will need Local Leader rank 2).
 Once you've created a few Transfer Notes, simply drop them into your settlement workshop.
-You can then convert them back to 1000 caps each by using a Chem Station at any connected settlement.
+You can then convert them back to either 1000 or 5000 caps each by using a Chem Station at any connected settlement.
 Your Transfer Notes can be found under the Misc tab of your Pip-Boy menu.

 6. In addition to giving you an empty Bottlecap Tin, Caps Stashes that you find whilst exploring will now give you around 60-100 caps, compared to around 10-30 in the vanilla game.
-Bobby Pin Boxes will still give you the same number of bobby pins as vanilla, as well an empty Aluminum Tin.
+Bobby Pin Boxes will still give you the same number of bobby pins as vanilla, as well as an empty Coin Box.